Interceptor aircraft: United States

 From 1946 to 1980 the United States maintained a dedicated Aerospace Defense Command, consisting primarily of dedicated interceptors.
 Many post-war designs were of limited performance, including designs like the F-86D and F-89 Scorpion.
 In the late 1940s ADC started a project to build a much more advanced interceptor under the 1954 interceptor effort, which eventually delivered the F-106 Delta Dart after a lengthy development process.
 Further replacements were studied, notably the NR-349 proposal during the 1960s, but came to nothing as the USSR strengthened their strategic force with ICBMs.
 Hence, the F-106 ended up serving as the primary USAF interceptor into the 1980s.

 As the F-106 was retired, intercept missions were assigned to the contemporary F-15 and F-16 fighters, among their other roles.
 The F-16, however, was originally designed for air superiority while evolving into a versatile multirole fighter.
 The F-15, with its Mach 2.5 maximum speed enabling it to intercept the fastest enemy aircraft (namely the MiG-25 Foxbat), is also not a pure interceptor as it has exceptional agility for dogfighting based upon the lessons learned from Vietnam; the F-15E Strike Eagle variant adds air interdiction while retaining the interception and air-to-air combat of other F-15s.
-Presently, the F-22 is the USA's latest combat aircraft that serves in part as an interceptor due to its supercruise capabilities, however it was designed primarily as a stealth air superiority fighter.
+Presently, the F-22 is the USA's latest combat aircraft that serves in part as an interceptor due to its Mach 2+ speed as well as supercruise capabilities, however it was designed primarily as a stealth air superiority fighter.

 In the 1950s, the United States Navy led an unsuccessful F6D Missileer project.
 Later it launched the development of a large F-111B fleet air defense fighter, but this project was cancelled too.
 Finally, the role was assigned to the F-14 Tomcat, carrying AIM-54 Phoenix missiles.
 Like the USAF's F-15, the USN's F-14 was also designed primarily as an air superiority (fighter-to-fighter combat) and F-14s served the interceptor role until it received upgrades in the 1990s for ground attack.
 Both the fighter and the Phoenix missile were retired in 2006.